Lukefrotts227/proferankec/README.md

   - Beautifying and making the UI more unique.
   - convert all url pages to server components and divide up there none server aspects into indivdual client components. also do this for future code. (coded)
   - A section at the top of the professor page that includes the overall rating for the course. (coded)
-  - Analytics for an entire course, pooling all the individual professor ratings associated with a given course.
+  - Analytics for an entire course, pooling all the individual professor ratings associated with a given course.(coding)
+  - Allow reviews to be seen from the course meaning the review card also has the option to show the professor name
+  - we can even write a review from the course page making the course page the inverse of the professor page with the same function just from a different angle

 - **On the Agenda:**
   - A summary comment at the top of the professor page to provide a general idea of the professor.
   - More user authentication options.
   - Switching over to TypeScript if the project grows to a size where it becomes necessary.
+  - Go through the code and make better comments